example.py import multitasking import time import random import signal # kill all tasks on ctrl-c signal.signal(signal.SIGINT, multitasking.killall) # or, wait for task to finish on ctrl-c: # signal.signal(signal.SIGINT, multitasking.wait_for_tasks) @multitasking.task # <== this is all it takes :-) 

 The default maximum threads is equal to the # of CPU Cores.
 This is just a rule of thumb!
 The Thread module isn’t actually using more than one core at a time.

 You can change the default maximum number of threads using:

 import multitasking multitasking.set_max_threads(10)

 …or, if you want to set the maximum number of threads based on the number of CPU Cores, you can:

 For applications that doesn’t require access to shared resources, you can set MultiTasking to use multiprocessing.Process() instead of the threading.Thread(), thus avoiding some of the GIL constraints.

 $ pip install multitasking --upgrade --no-cache-dir

-MultiTasking is distributed under the GNU Lesser General Public License v3.0.
+MultiTasking is distributed under the Apache Software License.
 See the LICENSE.txt file in the release for details.
-MultiTasking is not a product of Interactive Brokers, nor is it affiliated with Interactive Brokers.

 Release history Release notifications | RSS feed